Bridgewater Garden Club

 For information on the Daytrippers 2017-2018 Program go to the Member Login Page

-Just in time for the holidays, our own, Peggy Koehler, Accredited Flower Show Judge and Award-winning Designer will demonstrate how you can use containers from your home to combine with your garden flowers and greens to create floral designs for the Holidays.
+Just in time for the holidays, our own Peggy Koehler, Accredited Flower Show Judge and Award-winning Designer, will demonstrate how you can use containers from your home to combine your garden flowers and greens to create floral designs for the holidays.